 In mid-January 2017, ACS Publications set off to India to meet with local researchers and students while hosting a series of conferences and events.
 The trip spanned across India, from Mumbai to Guwahati as we learned about the innovative and impressive chemistry research coming out of India.
 We are thankful for the new friendships and collaborations we forged along the way.

-The events were a mix of conferences, ACS on Campus events, and receptions which boasted an impressive group of distinguished speakers including Professor William B. Tolman, Editor-in-Chief, Inorganic Chemistry; Professor Krishna Ganesh, Editor, ACS Omega; Professor Christopher W. Jones, Editor-in-Chief, ACS Catalyst; Professor Kankan Bhattacharyya, Senior Editor, The Journal of Physical Chemistry; Professor Bala Subramanian, Associate Editor, ACS Sustainable Chemistry and Engineering; and Professor Partha Sarathi Mukherjee, Associate Editor, Inorganic Chemistry.
+The events were a mix of conferences, ACS on Campus events, and receptions which boasted an impressive group of distinguished speakers including Professor William B. Tolman, Editor-in-Chief, Inorganic Chemistry; Professor Krishna Ganesh, Editor, ACS Omega; Professor Christopher W. Jones, Editor-in-Chief, ACS Catalysis; Professor Kankan Bhattacharyya, Senior Editor, The Journal of Physical Chemistry; Professor Bala Subramanian, Associate Editor, ACS Sustainable Chemistry & Engineering; and Professor Partha Sarathi Mukherjee, Associate Editor, Inorganic Chemistry.

 Our first stop was Kolkata, India for SABIC’s 5th Symposium on Advanced Biological Inorganic Chemistry from January 7-11.
 The ‘Inorganic Chemistry: Young, Outstanding, and Upcoming’ (IC YOU) symposium was sponsored by ACS’s Inorganic Chemistry.
 The event was organized by the Inorganic Chemistry Editorial Advisory Board member Professor Abhishek Dey of the Indian Association for the Cultivation of Science, and was Co-Chaired by Professor William B. Tolman and Professor Partha Sarathi Mukherjee.
 The symposium featured research contributions from young, outstanding, and upcoming scientists from around the globe who are working at the forefront of research in the field of biological inorganic chemistry.
 On the final day of the symposium, ACS hosted a two hour ACS on Campus session on the scholarly publishing process and science communication.